lydiagyou/terracycle-zwb-automisation/README.md

 # terracycle-zwb-automisation
-Summary: This program automatically take an orders CSV from Australia Post and outputs a file (with all orders combined) to be imported into Zoho.
+Summary: This program automatically take an orders CSV from Australia Post or Officeworks and outputs a correctly formatted file to be imported into Zoho.

 ## Things that need to be changed
--Get the name of the person and put that in another column (so it's clear on Zoho import to select that column) -Time needs to be cut out and the order date put into one column -Product name needs to be changed to exactly what the item name is in Zoho (using a dictionary) -generate a reference number (AP-something)
--expected shipment date (next business day)

 ## Stuff that's the same for every order
 -Customer name needs to be changed to Australia Post